 Conclusion

-The question “can you recycle electrical cables?” has been answered β€” and the answer to that question is yes.
+The question “Can you recycle electrical cables?” has been answered β€” and the answer to that question is yes.
 But before recycling, you should find other ways to get rid of electrical cables.
 Only recycle when that is the best option.

 Contacting Waster